 - The bill cultivates respect which will create safer schools.
 The bill provides language ensuring that all students have a safe learning environment which helps reduce the nation’s growing drop-out rate.
 Research shows that bullying and harassment are serious problems that impede students’ academic progress and overall mental health.
 Left unchecked, discrimination can lead, and has led, to life-threatening violence and to suicide.
 When school officials engage in discriminatory treatment, or are indifferent to harassing behavior, LGBT students’ constitutional rights are infringed upon.

-- As of early May 2013, the House version of this bill has 140 cosponsors.
+- As of early October 2013, the House version of this bill has 157 cosponsors and the Senate version has 37 cosponsors.

 - The bill is in the first stage of the legislative process where it is being considered in the House Education and Workforce Committee and the Senate Health, Education, Labor and Pensions Committee where it may undergo significant changes in markup sessions.